Anne Rice: New Orleans and Texas

-Born in New Orleans on October 4, 1941, Howard Allen Frances O'Brien was the second of four daughters of parents of Irish Catholic descent, Howard O'Brien (1917-1991) and Katherine "Kay" Allen O'Brien (1908-1956).
-Her father, a Naval veteran of World War II and lifelong resident of New Orleans, worked as a personnel executive for the U.S. Postal Service and authored one novel, The Impulsive Imp, which was published posthumously.
+Born in New Orleans on October 4, 1941, Howard Allen Frances O'Brien was the second of four daughters of parents of Irish Catholic descent, Howard O'Brien (1917–1991) and Katherine "Kay" Allen O'Brien (1908–1956).
+Her father, a naval veteran of World War II and lifelong resident of New Orleans, worked as a personnel executive for the U.S. Postal Service and authored one novel, The Impulsive Imp, which was published posthumously.
 Her older sister, Alice Borchardt, later became an author of fantasy and historical romance novels.

 Rice spent most of her youth in New Orleans, which forms the backdrop against which many of her works are set.
-She and her family lived in the rented home of her maternal grandmother, Alice Allen, known as "Mamma Allen," at 2301 St. Charles Avenue in the Irish Channel, which Rice said was widely considered a "Catholic Ghetto".
-Allen, who began working as a domestic shortly after separating from her alcoholic husband, was an important early influence in Rice's life, keeping the family and household together as Rice's mother sank deeper into alcoholism.
+She and her family lived in the rented home of her maternal grandmother, Alice Allen, known as "Mamma Allen", at 2301 St. Charles Avenue, the city's best real estate, which runs parallel and just five blocks from Magazine Street, the central artery of the Irish Channel, which Rice said was widely considered a "Catholic Ghetto," illustrating New Orleans' historical juxtaposing rich and poor, and black and white neighborhoods.
+Allen, who began working as a domestic worker shortly after separating from her alcoholic husband, was an important early influence in Rice's life, keeping the family and household together as Rice's mother sank deeper into alcoholism.
 Allen died in 1949, but the O'Briens remained in her home until 1956, when they moved to 2524 St. Charles Avenue, a former rectory, convent, and school owned by the parish, to be closer to both the church and support for Katherine's addiction.
 As a young child, Rice studied at St. Alphonsus School, a Catholic institution previously attended by her father.

 About her male given names, Rice said: